woutervanaelten1/FitnessCoach/README.md

 /fitnesscoach
  ├── /app - Main application logic
  │   ├── /auth - Authentication flow
- │   ├── /tabs - Contains main screens - (these folders contain different files)
- │   │   ├── /chat - Handles chat-related functionality: chat page and browsing earlier conversations │   │   ├── /dashboard - Displays fitness data and statistics, ranging from an overall dashboard to detailed ones
+ │      ⚠️ This folder is currently **not used in the current version** of the app.
+(Placeholder for future) │   ├── /tabs - Contains main screens - (these folders contain different files) │   │   ├── /chat - Handles chat-related functionality: chat page and browsing earlier conversations │   │   ├── /dashboard - Displays fitness data and statistics, ranging from an overall dashboard to detailed ones